L'Aventure ambiguë

-L'Aventure ambiguë is a novel by Senegalese author Cheikh Hamidou Kane, first published in 1961, about the interactions of western and African cultures.
+L'Aventure ambiguë (Ambiguous Adventure) is a novel by Senegalese author Cheikh Hamidou Kane, first published in 1961, about the interactions of western and African cultures.
 Its hero is a boy from the Diallobé region of Senegal who goes to study in France.
 There, he loses touch with his Islamic faith and his Senegalese roots.
 It won the Grand prix littéraire d'Afrique noire in 1962.
-A 1963 English translation of the novel was republished as part of the influential Heinemann African Writers Series in 1972.
+A 1963 English translation of the novel by Katherine Woods was republished as part of the influential Heinemann African Writers Series in 1972 and again in 2012 by Melville House.

 Characters

 Samba Diallo

 Main character.
 Starts off as a young boy receiving an Islamic religious education in Senegal, then moves to Paris in order to continue his studies.
 In the process, he separates himself from his African roots and does not become fully French either.
 This book is about his quest for cultural/spiritual identity, and in the end he is torn between the two.

 Thierno

 Samba Diallo's spiritual teacher in Senegal.
 Teaches him to recite the Qur'an by the sacred fire in his hut.